Justus McKinstry: Early life

 With help from his father, Justus McKinstry entered the United States Military Academy at West Point, New York on July 1, 1832.
-Fearing that he would fail the math exam at the end of the term and be expelled, McKinstry resigned from the Academy in a December 1832 letter and ultimately left on January 31, 1833.
+Fearing that he would fail the math exam at the end of the term and be expelled, McKinstry resigned from the academy in a December 1832 letter and ultimately left on January 31, 1833.
 He hoped that he might be reinstated and through his father's influence he was readmitted to the next Academy class.
 McKinstry re-entered the United States Military Academy on July 1, 1833.
-McKinstry failed a math exam in 1835 but was given an extra year at the Academy and graduated 40th in a class of 45 on July 1, 1838.
+McKinstry failed a math exam in 1835 but was given an extra year at the academy and graduated 40th in a class of 45 on July 1, 1838.

-On July 1, 1838, the day McKinstry graduated from the US Military Academy, he married his second cousin, Susan McKinstry, with whom he would have 3 sons, Charles, James and Carlisle (Cy).
+On July 1, 1838, the day McKinstry graduated from the US Military Academy, he married his second cousin, Susan McKinstry, with whom he would have three sons, Charles, James and Carlisle (Cy).

 McKinstry was commissioned as a second lieutenant in the 2nd Infantry Regiment (United States) on July 1, 1838.
 In quick succession in 1838, he was stationed at Sackett's Harbor, New York and Fort Gratiot, Michigan.
 By November 1838, he was in Florida for service in the Second Seminole War. in which he served until 1841.
 For 21 months, except for a few days, McKinstry commanded Company B of the 2d Infantry Regiment, in addition to his quartermaster duties, while the company commander was on recruiting duty.
 McKinstry was appointed a first lieutenant in the 2nd Infantry Regiment on April 18, 1841.
 He then served at Fort Niagara, New York, 1842–1844, on recruiting duty, 1845–1846 and at Fort Columbus (later Fort Jay), New York, 1846 before beginning service in the Mexican–American War later that year.

 Mexican–American War

-On March 3, 1847, McKinstry was appointed captain staff and assistant quartermaster general.
+On March 3, 1847, McKinstry received the rank of captain, and served as a staff officer and assistant quartermaster.
 Although he was a quartermaster, McKinstry was awarded a brevet appointment as a major in the Regular Army (United States) for gallant and meritorious conduct after taking command of a company of volunteers at the Battles of Contreras and Churubusco, to rank from August 20, 1847.
 McKinstry was an original member of the Aztec Club of 1847, which was founded as a military society of officers who served with the United States Army in the Mexican–American War.